 MessageHandlerChain is an implementation of

-This can lead to a much simpler configuration when several handlers need to be connected in a fixed, linear
+When several handlers need to be connected in a fixed, linear progression, this can lead to a much simpler configuration.

-progression.
-For example, it is fairly common to provide a Transformer before other components.
-Similarly, when
+For example, it is fairly common to provide a transformer before other components.

-providing a Filter before some other component in a chain, you are essentially creating a
+Similarly, when you provide a filter before some other component in a chain, you essentially create a selective consumer.

 The handler chain simplifies configuration while internally maintaining the same degree of loose coupling between components, and it is trivial to modify the configuration if at some point a non-linear arrangement is required.